 To sample the local cuisine at one of the best restaurants in Bournemouth, head to the very edge of the town’s iconic pier.
 Key West Restaurant has incredible views of the surrounding bay, with a sun terrace where you can sit back and relax.
 A large restaurant with space for up to 180 guests, you can try the popular Sunday carvery or daily seafood platters and dine beneath a beautiful domed ceiling.

 For pizza lovers, The Stable is arguably number one when it comes to choosing the best restaurants in Bournemouth.
 Expect artisan sourdough pizzas to suit all tastes, including gluten-free and vegan options.
-There are 80 varieties of cider to try, and locals love Tuck In Tuesday, with selected pizzas, side salads and a drink for just £10.
+Plus, with plenty of daily offers and events, there's always something different going on.

 The sky is the limit